ethereum/EIPs/EIPS/eip-draft_non-fungible_key_bound_tokens.md

 [^6]: A **Safe Transfer** is when 1 of the **Key Wallets** safely approved the use of the non-fungible token.
 [^7]: The `keyWallet1` is 1 of the 2 **Key Wallets** set when calling the `addBinding` function.
 [^8]: The `keyWallet2` is 1 of the 2 **Key Wallets** set when calling the `addBinding` function.
 [^9]: The _ERC-721_ is the token standard for creating smart contract-enabled non-fungible tokens to be used in the Ethereum ecosystem.
-[Source](https://www.investopedia.com/non-fungible-tokens-nft-5115211)
+Source - investopedia.com/non-fungible-tokens-nft-5115211 website.
 [^10]: Security known as _BIP-39_, defines how wallets create seed phrases and generate encryption keys.
-[Source](https://vault12.com/securemycrypto/crypto-security-basics/what-is-bip39/)
+Source - vault12.com/securemycrypto/crypto-security-basics/what-is-bip39/ website.
 [^11]: The **Holding Wallet** refers to the wallet containing the **KBTs**.
 [^12]: The `safeFallback` function moves **KBTs** from the **Holding Wallet** to the **Key Wallet** that didn't call the `safeFallback` function.
 [^13]: The `resetBindings` function resets the **Key Wallets** allowing the **Holding Wallet** to add new ones.